All Episodes

 Welcome, sir.

-Great to have you here on the EIB network.
+Great to have you here on the EIB Network.

 Hi.

-Spatula City Ditto's from Indianapolis.
+Bachelor City Dittos from Indianapolis.

 Thank you, sir.

-Rush, I know you say you aren't attacking Governor Daniels, but I feel duty bound to defend him and to state that he is the most Reagan-esque conservative governor in America.
+Rush, I know you say you aren't attacking Governor Daniels, but I feel duty-bound to defend him and to state that he is the most Reagan-esque conservative governor in America.

-He's not a pander, he doesn't use empty rhetoric to cynically fire up the base and then not do anything.
+He doesn't use empty rhetoric to cynically fire up the base and then not do anything.

 He's not a phony like Romney.

-So my point to you is he's he called for the truce, and I know that was troublesome.
+So my point to you is he called for the truce, and I know that was troublesome.

-But here's a here's a prediction for you.
+But here's a prediction for you.

-He will be a formidable candidate, and if he wins, America will be stronger militarily, financially, and morally than when he took office.
+And I think he's running, first of all, he will be a formidable candidate, and if he wins, America will be stronger militarily, financially, and morally than when he took office.

 All right.

-Because I think you're right.
+Because I know you're right.

 He did defund Planned Parenthood in Indiana, and he's also signed some pretty good education reform bills.